Is SogoTrade legit?

 Annual financial statements on website

-While most of the people don't read financial statements, it's a promising sign for safety that SogoTrade publishes these regularly.
+While most of the people don't read financial statements, it's a promising sign for legitimacy that SogoTrade publishes these regularly.
 Financial statements can be considered as financial reports, which generally contain information about a brokerage's income, profit and loss, retained earnings and cash flows.

 Mobile two-step authentication